McLovinCSUN/Comp484/Lab2/README.md

 * [x] Onced logged in **Should be displayed:
 * [x] welcome message to the user
-* [x] a button that changes the background color of the current page
-* [x](This functionality is largely up to you.
+* [x] a button that changes the background color of the current page *[x](This functionality is largely up to you.
 You can toggle between multiple different colors with each button click if you like.)
 * [x] a logout button or link that takes them back to the login/registration/start page

 The following **required** the adminstrator user are implemented:

-* [ ] User can **When a user logs in successfully as Administrator, the page they see contains a table listing all the users of the site by username and password, in sorted order by username (alphanumeric ascending sorted order)**
+* [ ]**When a user logs in successfully as Administrator, the page they see contains a table listing all the users of the site by username and password, in sorted order by username (alphanumeric ascending sorted order)**